-Type of hardware Hardware requirements Hardware One of the following processors is required: Ultra SPARC-based processors (sun4u architecture) Ultra SPARC-based processors (sun4v architecture) Disk space The following list is the minimum values for disk space for Ultra SPARC-based processors (sun4u and sun4v architecture) for the respective directories and logs: • 512 MB for the /var directory 4 GB for the installation directory • 2 GB for the /tmp directory 300 MB for the /usr directory • 2 GB in the home directory Tip: Expect to use more space for problem determination. • 2 GB for the shared resources area Significant additional disk space is required for database and log files.
+Type of hardware Hardware requirements Hardware A 64-bit Intel Itanium system.
+Disk space The following minimum values for disk space: 512 MB for the /var directory 6 GB in the installation directory 2 GB for the /opt directory if you do not create mount points 2 GB for the /tmp directory 300 MB for the /usr directory 2 GB in the home directory 2 GB in the home directory Tip: Expect to use more space for problem determination.
+2 GB for the shared resources area Significant additional disk space is required for database and log files.
 The size of the database depends on the number of client files to be stored and the method by which the server manages them.
 The default active log space is 16 GB, the minimum that is needed for most workloads and configurations.
 Allocate at least three times the active log space for the archive log (48 GB).
 Ensure that you have sufficient resources if you are using data deduplication or expect a heavy client workload.
 For optimal performance and to facilitate I/O, specify at least two equally sized containers or Logical Unit Numbers (LUNs) for the database.
 See Optimizing Performance for more information about the configuration of directories for the database.
 In addition, each active log and archive log should have its own container or LUN.
-Ensure that you see the capacity planning section for more details about disk space.
-Memory The following minimum values for memory: • 12 GB.
+Ensure that you see the capacity planning section for more details about Memory disk space.
+The following minimum values for memory: 12 GB.
 16 GB if you are using data deduplication.
 At least 32 GB for heavily used servers.
-Using 32 GB or more of memory enhances performance of the Tivoli Storage Manager server database inventory. • If you plan to run multiple instances, each instance requires the memory listed for one server.
+Using 32 GB or more of memory enhances performance of the Tivoli Storage Manager server database inventory.
+If you plan to run multiple instances, each instance requires the memory listed for one server.
 Multiply the memory for one server by the number of instances planned for the system.
 Node replication processing requires additional memory.
 Use a minimum of 32 GB of memory for node replication without data deduplication.
 Node replication with data deduplication requires a minimum of 64 GB of memory.
 When you create the active log, you need at least 64 GB of memory to run replication.
 If replication and deduplication are both being used, create an active log of 128 GB in size.
-Tip: Ensure that there is at least twice as much swap space allocated as there is physical memory on the system.
+Devices A DVD device that is available for the installation process, if you are installing from DVD media.